 Ph.D. in Educational Statistics and Research Methods

-The Ph.D. in Educational Statistics and Research Methods (ESRM) prepares students interested in statistics, psychometrics, education measurement, assessment, and evaluation to develop, critically evaluate, and properly use sophisticated quantitative and mixed methodologies to solve important problems in education.
+The Ph.D. in Educational Statistics and Research Methods (ESRM) prepares students interested in education data science, research methods, statistics, causal inference, psychometrics, and evaluation to develop, critically evaluate, and properly use sophisticated quantitative and mixed methodologies to solve important problems in education.

 The Ph.D. in ESRM is a STEM-designated degree program.